Go to the top of this page

 In Japan, with technical support from Green Earth Institute Co., Ltd., we used a bioprocess using microorganisms developed by the Research Institute of Innovative Technology for the Earth, and spent approximately one year and three months at facilities in Japan to complete the first domestic SAF.
 On February 4, 2021, Japan's first domestically produced SAF made from cotton clothing exclusively using domestic technology was loaded for the first time on a domestic scheduled flight.
 In addition, as part of the “Development of Production Technologies for Biojet Fuels” of New Energy and Industrial Technology Development Organization (NEDO), a Japanese national research and development agency, JAL has conducted a flight with 3,132 liters (9.1% mixing ratio) of SAF produced domestically in Japan added in existing fuel, manufactured by Mitsubishi Power, Ltd., Toyo Engineering Corporation, JERA Co., Inc., and by IHI Corporation.
 The former is created from wood chips and the latter from algae.
 It was the world’s first attempt to load 2 different types of SAF on the same flight.

 In addition, in order to spread SAF load within Japan, we will connect various stakeholders and build a manufacturing and supply system, as well as contributing to be able to use SAF with sustainable price range.
 As an initiative, we are conducting a feasibility study with Japanese companies on manufacturing and selling SAF in Japan from waste plastic.
-For more on the development of SAF and dissemination, see Development and Use of SAF.
+For more on the development of SAF and dissemination, see Development and Use of Sustainable Aviation Fuel (SAF).

-World Economic Forum (WEF) and Clean Skies for Tomorrow (CST)
+World Economic Forum (WEF)・Clean Skies for Tomorrow (CST)・Green Fuel Forward (GFF)

 As a member of World Economic Forum's Clean Skies for Tomorrow, an independent, non-profit organization that promotes exchanges among leaders in political, economic, and academic fields to address global and regional economic issues, JAL is participating in a project to measure the environmental impact of the aviation industry.